-Income is reportable in the year you actually receive it if you use the cash basis.
+Income is reportable in the year you actually receive it if you use the cash method of accounting.
 It's reported in the year it was earned if you use the accrual method.
-Revenues would not be included in your income until you've actually sold what you've grown using the crop method, but you must get special permission from the IRS before you can use this basis.
+With the crop method, revenues would not be included in your income until you've actually sold what you've grown, but you must get special permission from the IRS before you can use this basis.

 You're even permitted to use a combination of these methods for two or more farming businesses if you do so regularly.
 You can use one for Farm A and another for Farm B if that works for you.